 Renee Mackey, Chair: Mackey has lived in the San Luis Valley since coming here as a full- time volunteer for La Puente Homeless Shelter in 1993.
 She has worked in the non-profit arena since then in both direct service and leadership roles, and currently serves as the Vice President on the Rio Grande Farm Park’s operating committee.
 Mackey is a deputy at the local farm KW Farms and considers her most important job to be instilling the values of community involvement, respect for the land, compassion and curiosity into the hearts and minds of her three young children.

-Brian Puccerella: Brian is on the board of the Rio Grande Farm Park and will direct and coordinate the Outdoor Adventure Camp and handle the paddleboard purchasing and lending for this project.
-He has been in the field of Outdoor Education and Recreation for over 5 years now, working as a graduate assistant at the University of Alabama before coming to Adams State University.
-Here at Adams Stat University, Brian oversees the Adventure Program and works with students to build a program culture of integrity and quality.
+Brian Puccerella: Brian is on the board of the Rio Grande Farm Park where he is able to blend his passion for outdoor recreation with his passion for local, healthy, and organic food.
+He has been working in the field of Outdoor Education and Recreation for over 10 years now, working as a graduate assistant at the University of Alabama before coming to Adams State University.
+Here at Adams State University, Brian oversees the Adventure Program and works with students to build a program culture of integrity and quality.
 In addition, he helps to coordinate and teach for the Adventure Leadership & Programming minor through the Human Performance & Physical Education department.
-He is a certified Climbing Wall Instructor and Single Pitch Instructor with the American Mountain Guides Association and brings experience to ASU from a variety of outdoor disciplines.
-Brian received his Bachelor of Business Administration in Management from Texas Tech University before going on to receive his master’s degree in Sport Management with an emphasis in Adventure Education from the University of Alabama.
+He brings experience to ASU from a variety of outdoor disciplines.